Spacerocket007/Steam-Auto-Shutdown/README.md

 Step 2: Start Steam-Auto-Shutdown (If you are on Linux start Steam-Auto-Shutdown-Linux.py ; If you are on Windows start Steam-Auto-Shutdown.pyw)

-Step 3: Press 'select in your steam folder 'downloading'' button (search for your steam folder, the one which contains: common, downloading, temp etc. and select the folder 'downloading').
+Step 3: Press 'select in your steam folder 'downloading'' button (the one which contains: common, downloading, temp etc. and select the folder 'downloading').

 Note: